alanbarcelos1998/alanbarcelos1998/README.md

 ### Hello!!!
 My name is Alan Barcelos

 - 🔭 I'm working with ERP Support and prepare to be backend developer
-- 🌱 Studying VueJS
+- 🌱 Studying GoLang
+- Next technologies I will study: Docker, AWS.
-- Experience in NodeJS(express), PHP
+- Experience in PHP, NodeJS(express), MySQL, Git and others technologys.

 <div align="center">
   <a href="https://github.com/alanbarcelos1998">